Darrick-Oliver/MonitorInputSwitcher/README.md

 After connecting the Arduino, you should be able to run the MonitorInputSwitcher program.
 If there are any issues, the program will store it in a log file.
 If you have any issues with the program, please post the contents of the log file to the issue tracker and I will try to resolve them

+Something funny I noticed is that Windows thinks the GUI executable is a virus.
+I'll figure out how to fix this later.

 # 3. PCB and Chassis

 The PCB schematic is located in the files as "*MonitorSwitcher.brd*" and can be ordered from any PCB site (OshPark, JLCPCB, etc)